leanprover-community/repl/README.md

 ## Tactic mode (experimental)

-The only way to enter tactic mode at present is to first issue a command containing a `sorry`, and then using the `proofState` index returned for each `sorry`.
+To enter tactic mode issue a command containing a `sorry`, and then use the `proofState` index returned for each `sorry`.

 Example usage:
 ```json